Zombie Derby 2

 The original Zombie Derby was little more than a mobile port, but despite its limitations, it still offered a few hours of fun.
 It was soon followed by Zombie Derby 2, which is basically more of the same.
 However, the sequel does have a little more content to offer than the original.
 The basic gameplay remains the same, though, so those who did not enjoy the original won’t find anything drastically new here.

-The visuals of the game have also been given an overhaul with high-resolution textures and even real-time shadows.
+The game’s visuals have also been overhauled with high-resolution textures and even real-time shadows.
 In addition to looking better, the backgrounds are now also more detailed thanks to the inclusion of more scenery.
 The environments range from snowy mountains and desert sands to post-apocalyptic city ruins.
-Along with the usual assortment of zombies from the original game, there are also a couple of new zombies to deal with, including some mammoth ones that can blow up your vehicle with an exploding barrel if you don’t take them down quickly enough.
+Along with the usual assortment of zombies from the original game, there are a couple of new zombies to deal with, including mammoth ones that can blow up your vehicle with an exploding barrel if you don’t take them down quickly enough.

-The mobile roots of Zombie Derby 2 are still very visible though, especially when looking at the sparse options menu.
-Here you’ll only find “low,” “high,” and “ultra” presets along with a FPS counter that can be toggled on or off.
+The mobile roots of Zombie Derby 2 are still evident, though, especially when looking at the sparse options menu.
+Here, you’ll only find “low,” “high, and “ultra presets, along with an FPS counter that can be toggled on or off.
 The cars look great, though, especially the new ones like the Delorean.
-The upgrades for each vehicle look different and some like the aforementioned Delorean even shoots bolts of electricity instead of the usual bullets.
+The upgrades for each vehicle look different, and some, like the aforementioned Delorean, even shoot bolts of electricity instead of the usual bullets.

-The soundtrack for Zombie Derby 2 features a few more tracks than the original, but its the same type of guitar-driven tunes.
-We think it fits the theme of the game nicely, but some players might find the music a bit tedious after playing for a few hours.
+The soundtrack for Zombie Derby 2 features a few more tracks than the original, but it’s the same type of guitar-driven tunes.
+We think it fits the game’s theme nicely, but some players might find the music a bit tedious after playing for a few hours.
 Sound options are restricted to enabling or disabling the music or sound effects, so there is no way to adjust the volume.
-There are also a few speech snippets, such as “That hurts” and “Wasted” if you manage to destroy your car along the way.
-Zombie Derby 2 perfectly playable with a keyboard, but it also has gamepad support, which works great.
-For the Steam version, the developers also added support for Steam Achievements and leaderboards.
+There are also a few speech snippets, such as “That hurts and “Wasted if you manage to destroy your car along the way.
+Zombie Derby 2 is perfectly playable with a keyboard, but it also has gamepad support, which works great.
+The developers also added support for Steam Achievements and leaderboards for the Steam version.

-It does seem like some effort has been made to balance the game better than the mobile version there is still a fair bit of grinding involved.
-The game is also very linear and you are pretty much restricted to using a new car on each new level if you want any hope of completing them.
-The additional modes and levels are a nice touch, though, and overall the game is better looking as well as more polished than the original.
-It still plays the same, so fans of the original should enjoy it while those who didn’t will want to give this one a pass too.
+It seems like some effort has been made to balance the game better than the mobile version, but a fair bit of grinding is still involved.
+The game is also very linear, and you are pretty much restricted to using a new car on each new level if you want any hope of completing them.
+The additional modes and levels are a nice touch, though, and overall, the game is better looking and more polished than the original.
+It still plays the same, so fans of the original should enjoy it, while those who didn’t will want to give this one a pass, too.

 System Requirements